rkitover/vimpager/doc/vimcat.md

 Write output to output_file instead of the terminal.
 This works when vimcat is not run on a terminal as well.

 If output_file is "-" then output is written to STDOUT.
+An extra newline will not be output if there isn't one at the end of the file with this option, but will be in normal operation with a terminal.